For current weather conditions and a weekly forecast, click here (Taiwan's Central Weather Administration website):

 Kinmen offers various natural sceneries throughout the year.
 Spring is the season of rapeseed flowers and fog.
 The gorgeous yellow sea and the beauty of fogginess are both uniquely appealing.
 Summer is perfect for beach activities.
 Golden kaoliang fields are the highlight in autumn, and the spectacular scene of returning cormorants and migratory birds is what lights up winter in Kinmen.

-※Refer to Central Weather Bureau for more accurate information on the weather and temperature in Kinmen.
+※Refer to Central Weather Administration for more accurate information on the weather and temperature in Kinmen.

 Average temperature: About 16°C